ruiichen/averagefacegenerator/README.md

   <li> A Delaunay Triangulation was calculated using the averaged facial landmarks. </li>
   <li> The Delaunay Triangulation is used against each image to warp each face to the shape of the average face. </li>
 </ul>

+From here, the website consumes images that the user uploads and converts them vectors of strings, serving as a way to hold on to the images, and runs them through the algorithm.

 ## 🚧 Challenges I ran into